 You can start here to learn how to get Google Assistant works with your phone and how to leverage Googles power as your personal assistant.

 When Google adds a flight to your calendar, look to make sure that it sends you reminders when you need them.
 There’s section in your google event for setting notifications and types.
-Use that feature.
-An example share been shown below.
+Use that feature as shown below.

 - Don’t Leave Home Without It – Your Digital Boarding Pas-

-Don’t delay on this because it’s easy to forget.
-Failure to do this means getting to the airport and realizing you have to do it at a kiosk with lines of people or stand in line to have a boarding pass issued by airline personnel and sometimes be charged for it.
+Don’t delay on this because it’s easy to forget to do it.
+Failure to do this means getting to the airport and realizing you still have to do check in at a kiosk with lines of people or stand in line to have a boarding pass issued by airline personnel and sometimes be charged for it.
 I know this is true for Spirit airlines.
 Trust me on that.
-I’ve been there and its very annoying.
+I’ve been there and it’s very annoying.
 So, just make sure you have your digital boarding pass ready before you leave the house.
 At the very least, download it on your phone while you’re in route to the airport.

 And MAKE SURE YOUR PHONE IS CHARGED!!!
 You’ll need to show your ticket to be scanned through the TSA checkpoint.
 Because if you’re phone is not charged enough and dies, that means you’ll have no boarding pass to show.

 At the Airport